Ascent out of Darkness ~ Armchair Philosophy from the 'Silly Beliefs' Team

 There was also a second superstitious belief insisted on by Paku, who requested that the objects were not to be filmed or photographed.
-She didn't explain why, but primitive peoples have long thought that cameras could steal their souls, captured in the photograph.
-People — apart from pregnant or menstruating women — were perfectly safe looking at the objects and standing next to them, but photography can do them harm it seems.
-Perhaps they should just photograph all the objects and then they would be safe to put on display for everyone.
+She didn't explain why, but some primitive peoples have long thought that cameras could steal their souls, captured in the photograph.
+It seems that people — apart from pregnant or menstruating women — were perfectly safe looking at the objects and standing next to them, but taking a photo can somehow harm the photographer or the object or perhaps the person viewing the photograph.
 As vampires fear sunlight, Maori spirits fear photography.

 And Paku finished with a third superstitious belief.
 On leaving the sophisticated Maori storage rooms, no doubt fitted with a computerised climate control, she said everyone must wash their hands, since 'water is used internationally as a way of cleansing and recognising the moving between a space that's special and back into the outer world'.
 Muslims cleanse themselves before their god by washing their hands and feet, Christians dunk their babies into water, Hindus bathe in polluted rivers amongst floating corpses, but this obsession with water has nothing to do with some other mystical world.
 It is superstition based on ignorance.
 That these women, who no doubt have a cell phone in their pocket and surf the internet in their lunch break, could work in this building utilising numerous technological innovations and still talk about malevolent spirits trying to harm pregnant women is just laughable.
 They need to decide what century they want to live in.
 We're continually told that the education of Maori children is failing, but if this is the sort of nonsense they are being taught at home and on the marae then it is easy to see why.
 Learning about your culture and your history is great, regressing to the past is not.